ihassin/fruitymesh-ubuntu-vm/README.md

 It will take about 20 minutes when it installs for the first time.

-Once you have done that, you can ```ssh deploy@fruity``` with the password found in common/vars/main.yml If you want to access the VM using your own ssh key, insert your public key in common/templates/ssh_keys.pub
+Once you have done that, you can ```ssh deploy@fruity-pvm``` or ```ssh deploy@fruity-vb```.
+At this time, deploy will not have a password.
+Change that quickly once you're on the VM!

+If you want to access the VM using your own ssh key, insert your public key in common/files/ssh_keys.pub, or copy it in manually to ~deploy/.ssh/authorized_keys.
+If you copy it manually, it will be lost the next time you rebuild the VM, so do it once and for all in the Ansible script.

 ### Warning